alexander-albert/alexander-albert/README.md

 # Alex Albert

 Mathematician and cosmologist.
-Founder and Director of the Mathematical Research Institute of Physical Reality (MRIPR).
+Founder and Director of the Mathematical Research Institute of Physical Reality — **MRIPR**.

-My work focuses on source identities, mathematical closure, formal verification, and epistemic-status auditing across mathematics, cosmology, physics, and AI-assisted science.
+My work centers on source identities, prime structure, mathematical closure, formal verification, and epistemic separation across mathematics, cosmology, physics, and AI-assisted science.

 ## Current work

-I am developing and releasing institutional mathematical and epistemic-audit repositories, including:

-- **Source Identity of Prime Structure**
+### Source Identity of Prime Structure

-  A formal, symbolic, numerical, and custody-audited repository establishing the chain
+My central mathematical work establishes the source identity of prime structure:

 \[
 \sigma \Longrightarrow \text{number structure} \Longrightarrow \operatorname{Irr}(\mathbb Z_{\ge2},M_\sigma)=\mathbb P.
 \]

+The work develops the chain from the source identity \(\sigma\) to discrete source-step structure, curvature, multiplicative source composition, divisibility as \(M_\sigma\)-decomposition, and primality as source irreducibility.

+Repositories include paper source, formal proofs, symbolic audits, numerical audits, adversarial checks, custody artefacts, and reproducibility records.

-- **Albert’s Epistemic Separation Principle**
+### Epistemic Separation

-  A methodology for preserving epistemic status across scientific, mathematical, and AI-assisted research:
+I also developed **Epistemic Separation**: a status-ledger methodology for scientific, mathematical, and AI-assisted research.

+Its core rule is:

-  **labels before evaluation; labels survive evaluation.**
+> Labels before evaluation.
+Labels survive evaluation.

+Scientific and mathematical claims must be evaluated according to their actual epistemic status.
+Observation, interpretation, postulate, framework-conditional inference, fit, residual closure, theorem-output construct, and identity-level closure are distinct categories.
+They cannot be collapsed into the same grammatical register without changing the status of the claim.

+Epistemic Separation is especially important for AI-assisted science, where inherited corpus language can preserve framework assumptions, convert residual closures into ontology, and turn framework-internal fit improvements into apparent discoveries.

-## Research orientation
+## Main repositories

-My work separates:

-- observation from interpretation;
-- postulate from ontology;
+- **source-identity-of-prime-structure**
+  Formal, symbolic, numerical, and custody repository for the source identity of prime structure.

-- fit from identity;
+- **albert-epistemic-separation-principle**
+  Methodology volume and source ledger for Epistemic Separation.

+## Research domains

+- prime structure and source arithmetic;
-- framework-internal success from framework-independent closure;
+- source identities and mathematical closure;
-- theorem-output constructs from physical claims;
+- formal proof and proof-assistant custody;
+- cosmology and foundational physics;
+- observation/postulate/framework separation;
-- residual closure from empirical discovery.
+- residual closure and ontology conversion;

-The central standard is simple:

-> Mathematical and scientific claims must be evaluated according to their actual epistemic status, not according to inherited grammar, institutional comfort, or framework continuity.
+- AI-assisted science and epistemic-status preservation.

 ## Institute